mattias-p/netbase/README.md

 I'm also a believer in small steps.
 So the scope of Netbase does not stretch above caching.

-While already at the time of writing the general design of the caching implementation is very good there are a few wrinkles.
+At the time of writing (in 2022) the general design of the current Zonemaster caching implementation is already quite good.
+But there are a few wrinkles:

 * Neither AXFR requests nor ASN lookups are included in the cache.
   This is problematic for the unit tests as well as when you want to save a recorded cache for later analysis.

-* Timed out or otherwise failed request that result in retries are not include in the cache.
+* Timed out or otherwise failed request that result in retries are not included in the cache.
   Having this information in plain sight would be helpful when investigating behaviors of both the network and of Zonemaster Engine itself.